Simnas

 Simnas is small town on the river Dovinė between Simnas and Giluitis lakes, in Alytus district, Alytus county, in the south of Lithuania.
 It lies on the 131 a national primary road from Alytus to Kalvarija.
-Simnas located within the ethnographical region Dzūkija.
+Simnas is located within the ethnographical region Dzūkija.
 According to the 2022 data, 1209 people live in the town with 3148 in Simnas eldership.
 It is most populous settlement in Alytus district.

 History

 Simnas started as a hunting hut for the Grand Duke of Lithuania in a strategic place where a river flows into a lake.
-Gradually the living place around the hut turned to an estate.
+Gradually, the living place around the hut turned to an estate.
 Wigand of Marburg, a German chronicler, describes Lithuanians victory under the leadership of Grand Duke Vytautas against Crusades in Simnas (Samenike in chronicle) near the lake in 1382.
-In Lithuanian chronicle Simnas name first time mentioned in the Grand Duke of Lithuania Aleksandras writings in 1494 as a manor with peasants.
-Simnas name origin is unclear and remains a mystery.
+In Lithuanian chronicle, Simnas' name was mentioned in the Grand Duke of Lithuania Alexander Jagiellon writings in 1494 as a manor with peasants for the first time.
+The origin of Simnas' name is unclear and remains a mystery.
 There is no other similar or analogic name in the Baltic language.
 Some local lore says that two giants - Simas and Sinas - lived around the place and after their death half the name of each was added together to create the current town name.
 Another version of the name is the corruption of the human name Simonas.
 But most historians believe that the name origin is hydronym, taken from a lake's name where the hunting hut stood.

-In 1506 Grand Duke of Lithuania Aleksandras donated Simnas manor to nobleman Jonas Zaberezinskas.
-As a good statesman and organizer he built a brick church 1520 - 1526.
-This situation remains another mystery about Simnas because neither wooden nor old churches have ever been mentioned before in any written sources.
+In 1506, Grand Duke of Lithuania Alexander Jagiellon donated Simnas manor to nobleman Jonas Zaberezinskas.
+As a good statesman and organizer, he built a brick church in 1520-1526.
+This is another mystery about Simnas because neither wooden nor old churches have ever been mentioned before in any written sources.
 Around the church began to develop settlements.
-Coat of arms was created in 1536 depicting St. Peter and Paul.
-In a letter of the Grand Duke of Lithuania in 1549 Simnas mentioned the town.
-10 years later a new road was laid from Simnas to Konigsberg, Prussia, showing the importance of the town and its location.
-More ever, in 1613 Simnas was marked on the map for the first time.
+The Simnas coat of arms was created in 1536, depicting St. Peter and Paul.
+In a letter of the Grand Duke of Lithuania in 1549, Simnas mentioned the town.
+10 years later a new road was laid from Simnas to Königsberg, showing the importance of the town and its location.
+More ever, in 1613, Simnas was marked on the map for the first time.

-In 1603 Simnas went into the hands of Povilas Sapiega, the member of a wealthy politician family.
-Due to Povilas Sapiega efforts, in 1626 Simnas got Magdeburg rights, the privileges of the town.
+In 1603, Simnas went into the hands of Paweł Stefan Sapieha, the member of a wealthy politician family.
+Due to his efforts, in 1626, Simnas was granted Magdeburg town rights by Sigismund III Vasa.
 Which means that at that time Simnas had a mayor, town hall, court, judge, jail, shops, inns, mills, cobbled road and footpath and held annual fair and markets.
 After that situation in a town dramatically changed: a coat of arms image of St. Peter was dropped, St. Paul remained, who gave a hint to a patron of the town - Povilas (Paul) Sapiega.
 The townspeople dropped Lithuanian and turned to the Polish language.
 Even Mass in a church became the official Polish language in 1639.